Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

 Suspect in Colorado attack told police he researched for a year and targeted ‘Zionist group’

 BOULDER, Colo.
-(AP) — A man accused of using a makeshift flamethrower and an incendiary device to attack a group in Boulder, Colorado, that had gathered to bring attention to Israeli hostages in Gaza, has been charged with a federal hate crime, according to court documents filed Monday.
+(AP) — A man accused of throwing Molotov cocktails into a Colorado group that had gathered to bring attention to Israeli hostages in Gaza planned the attack for more than a year and specifically targeted what he described as a “Zionist group,” authorities said in court papers unsealed Monday charging him with a federal hate crime.

 An FBI affidavit says Soliman confessed to the attack after being taken into custody Sunday and told the police he would do it again.